laurenleesc/Building_Packages_Based_On_Sklearn/README.md

 Package Outline:

 1. .help
    a.
 Should have some examples, with the provided simulated datasets.
    b.
 Should explain each function.
 2. .data
-      2. Simulated datasets, of varying n, p.
+   a.
+Simulated datasets, of varying n, p.
 Stores the known signals as well.
 3. logistic.params (similar/built on top of sklearn)
       3. Should check for existance of MLE
       3. Should correct the bias with formula from paper
 4. .diagnostics
       4. Any out of the box plots?

-1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b